PHILADELPHIA REFLECTIONS

 General Giuseppe Garibaldi

-Benito Mussolin
+Benito Mussolini

-Italian immigrants were no exception to the tendency of new immigrant groups to gravitate into crime.
-Records of the Pennsylvania police and jail systems show successive waves of inmates with surnames identifying Scottish, then German, then Irish, and eventually Italians.
+Italian immigrants were no exception to the common tendency of new immigrant groups to gravitate into crime.
+Records of the Pennsylvania police and jail systems for three centuries show successive waves of inmates with surnames identifying Scottish, then German, then Irish, and eventually Italians.
 At present, seventy percent of prison inmates are black.
 Almost without exception, the main victims of immigrant predation have been members of their own immigrant group.
 Immigrants are easily victimized, somewhat defenseless, and uncertain of the assistance of local law enforcement.
 Among the most famous of the lawless predator groups among the Italians was the Black Hand, whose specialty was extortion with notes signed with a black hand symbol, enforced by putting bombs under porches.
 Locals will show you a place on Ninth Street a couple of blocks from the Pennsylvania Hospital where the Black Hand blew things up.
-The Black Hand was not the Mafia; it exemplified what the Mafia was formed to control.
+The Black Hand, however, was not the Mafia; it exemplified what the Mafia was formed to control.

 My office partner, Dr. Robert Gill, tells a story illustrating the paying of respect.
-He was called in consultation at an Italian home by Dr. Baglivo, a highly respected general practitioner in the Italian community.
+He was called in consultation to an Italian home by Dr. Baglivo, a highly respected general practitioner in the Italian community.
 The two of them walked down Eighth Street, and as they passed a barber shop, Dr. Baglivo suggested they both go in for a haircut.
-Evidently the patient to be visited was a very important person, and as they went in the shop, Dr. Baglivo introduced Dr. Gill to the group of assembled loiterers as the big doctor from the Pennsylvania Hospital, come to visit you-know-who with a last name ending in a vowel.
+Evidently, the patient to be visited was a very important person, and as they went in the shop, Dr. Baglivo introduced Dr. Gill to the group of assembled loiterers as the big doctor from the Pennsylvania Hospital, come to visit you-know-who with the last name ending in a vowel.
 The group jumped to their feet, in respect, and the barber turned to the lathered-up, half-shaved man in the barber chair.
 "You!", he cried out, "Get out of that chair!
 Let the Doctor have a haircut.!"
 The man dutifully scrambled out of the chair with shaving cream dripping, and humbly sat in a waiting chair, while the big doctor got his haircut.
 As they left the shop, payment for the haircut was elaborately refused.
-The point, of course, is not so much one of respect for the medical profession, as respect for someone chosen to attend a capo.
+The point, of course, is not so much one of respect for the medical profession, as respect for someone who had been chosen to attend a capo.

-The Mafia was thought to do a fair amount of slashing and breaking of kneecaps, but killing was not permitted except on the order of the boss, or capo.
-The police could be fairly tolerant of informal methods of law enforcement, but dead bodies brought in newspaper attention where even paid-off politicians might not be able to shield the Organization from "heat".
+The Mafia was thought to do a fair amount of slashing and breaking of kneecaps, but killing was not permitted except at the order of the boss, or capo.
+The police could be fairly tolerant of informal methods of law enforcement, but dead bodies brought newspaper attention where even paid-off politicians might not be able to shield the Organization from "heat".
 For the first forty years, members of the Mafia were sort of volunteer firemen, earning their living as tradesmen and laborers; Mafiosi were paid protection money but were not generally wealthy.
 The identity of the capo was for forty years a complete mystery to the non-Sicilian community.

 But then, along came Prohibition.